Chapter 1:

 “Silence.”
 The captain’s voice dropped.
 “The boy is of age.”

-Across the street, doors slid open and wooden shutters creaked as they were pushed aside.
-A crowd of curious neighbours began to form around their home.
+Across the street, doors slid open and shutters groaned as they were pushed aside.

 “He’d die, he’d most certainly die,” Laufa said.
 “I'm good with my hands, I’ll find you the silver, we just need a little more time—“

-The captain’s eyes narrowed.
+The captain raised his hand.
 “It’s better to die a hero on the battlefield, than a rebel in a common alley.
 Choose your next words carefully, girl.”

-One of his guards stepped towards Laufa, gripping the pommel of his piercer.
+A crowd of curious neighbours formed around their home.
+One of the guards stepped towards Laufa, gripping the pommel of his piercer.
 Behind their mother, Fiann’s thin shoulders shook.
 They won’t take no for an answer.
 They want Fiann, they want… a soldier?
 Is that all they want?

 “If I were anyone else, girl, your passion might be mistaken for defiance.”
 The captain’s stern gaze swept over their neighbourhood.
 He frowned and adjusted his glove.
 “Very well.
 I’m not unreasonable.
 If you claim to be stronger, prove it.”